-With this Wien's law calculator, you can easily estimate the temperature of an object, basing on the peak wavelength or frequency of its thermal emission spectrum.
-Read about Wien's displacement law, learn the Wien's law formula, and evaluate the temperature of Sun's surface, lava, or any hot body by yourself!
+With this Wien's law calculator, you can easily estimate the temperature of an object, based on the peak wavelength or frequency of its thermal emission spectrum.
+Read about Wien's displacement law, learn the Wien's law formula, and evaluate the temperature of the Sun's surface, lava, or any hot body by yourself!

 Wien's displacement law

 Wien's displacement law describes one of the relations between the emission spectrum of a black body and its temperature.
 It states that the higher the temperature, the lower the wavelength λmax for which the radiation curve reaches its maximum.

 The shift to shorter wavelengths corresponds to photons of higher energies.
 In other words, λmax (peak wavelength) is inversely proportional to temperature.

 Wien's law formula